jrazi/moaveze-bazaar-prototype/readme.md

 - [Developer documents for using Kenar Divar](https://github.com/divar-ir/kenar-docs)
 - [Kenar Divar SDK](https://github.com/divar-ir/kenar-api)
 - [A boilerplate Django project for creating Kenar Divar applications](https://github.com/divar-ir/kenar-boilerplate)

+## Acknowledgments

+We would like to express our gratitude to:

+- The Divar team for organizing and facilitating the "Kenar Divar" hackathon.
+Their support, expertise, and assistance were invaluable.

+- [mvllow](https://github.com/mvllow) for their [next-pwa-template](https://github.com/mvllow/next-pwa-template) repository, which served as a valuable reference and starting point for our project structure.